-In its essence, the DSm hybrid rule of combination is close to the Dubois and Prade's rule of combination but more general and precise because it works on $D^{\Theta} \supset 2^{\Theta}$ and allows us to include all possible exclusivity and non-existential constraints for the model one has to work with.
-The advantage of using the DSm hybrid rule is that it does not require the calculation of weighting factors neither the normalization.
-The DSm hybrid rule of combination is definitely not equivalent to the Dempster's rule of combination as one can easily prove in the following very simple example:
+In its essence, the hybrid DSm rule of combination is close to Dubois and Prade's rule of combination (see chapter 1 and [4]) but more general and precise because it works on $D^{\Theta} \supset 2^{\Theta}$ and allows us to include all possible exclusivity and non-existential constraints for the model one has to work with.
+The advantage of using the hybrid DSm rule is that it does not require the calculation of weighting factors, nor a normalization.
+The hybrid DSm rule of combination is definitely not equivalent to Dempster's rule of combination as one can easily prove in the following very simple example: